StanGirard/HackRSA/README.md

 # SSLCertificates

 The first step is to gather millions of SSL certificates.
-I found two solutions, you either download it from a website or you
+I found two solutions that i can share, you either download it from a website or you

 Download [Top10MillionWebsites](https://www.domcop.com/files/top/top10milliondomains.csv.zip) or Crawl the data from [CommonCrawl](https://commoncrawl.org/the-data/get-started/) which is 60TB of Crawled Websites.
 With a powerfull enough computer you could parse websites name and get millions of websites.